arthurealike/vimconfig/README.md

 # *STRONGLY* recommended plugin
 ##  [vim-todo-lists is a Vim plugin for TODO lists management.](https://github.com/aserebryakov/vim-todo-lists)
 Create a file with .todo extension, leave the rest to plugin. <br>
-I added those lines to .vimrc to insert date automatically when a task is created.
+<br>I added those lines to .vimrc to insert date automatically when a task is created:<br>
 `let g:VimTodoListsDatesEnabled = 1` <br>
 `let g:VimTodoListsDatesFormat = "%a %d, %Y"`